 20/10 vision or 6/3 vision (better vision) means the letter can be seen only at 3 metres by the 6/6 limited person versus 6 metres for this better standard.

 20/100 means this letter can be seen at 100′ by the 20/20 capable person but only at 20′ by this criterion for the poorer visioned person.

 20/15 means this letter can be seen at 20′ by the 20/15 capable person but only at 15′ by the poorer visioned person by comparison.

-A visual acuity test is fundamental in an eye exam and can be performed with or without glasses or contact lenses.
+Such readings are fundamental in an eye exam and can be performed with or without glasses or contact lenses.